I am a retired appliance repairman with many years of experience. I am excited to share with you what I've learned over the years.

 The control knob for temperature control in the refrigerator is connected to the cold control.
 Carefully inspect the housing where this is mounted to figure out how to remove or detach the housing.
 This must be done carefully to avoid any damage to the components found there.
 The cold control will have a temperature sensor attached to it and it will be located near the back of the compartment.
 You can follow the tube that attaches the two together to find the location.
 Carefully replace the control with the new one.
 Take your time.
 Ask for help on the forums and here.

-Settings in a Refrigerator
+How to Troubleshoot the Settings in a Refrigerator

 - Record the temperature.